testops-intelli/datagen-test-data-framework/README.md

   (historical-tuple resolution with multiplier), Mode 3 (registry-driven candidate resolution with multiplier) — fully metadata-driven, no table-specific hardcoding
 - ✅ `.xlsx` export for every mode's output
-- 🧪 Pre-hardening code (old Mode 3 anchor-universe design) retired from the active engine; kept under `sql/mode_3_experimental/` for reference only — see that folder's README

 ---